 WebRTC is another technology that is set to play a significant role in the transformation of contact centers.
-Since it supports audio, video and collaboration through a browser, it can be made easily available to anyone with a high-speed Internet connection.
+Since it supports audio, video and collaboration through a browser, it can be made easily available to anyone with a high-speed internet connection.
 Companies can engage interested prospects through technology embedded within their landing page, thus increasing the potential for immediate responsiveness.
-Even though issues – data security concerns and cross-browser supportability – currently persist with WebRTC, yet contact centers can receive many potential benefits from WebRTC including:
+Even though issues – data security concerns and cross-browser supportability – currently persist with WebRTC, contact centers can receive many potential benefits from WebRTC including:

 - Smoother channel transitions as callers can use WebRTC directly from a website landing page

 - Enhanced mobility as it can be accessed directly through a browser